-Second Examination for Medical Degrees.
-Such a candidate shall be permitted to sit again for the relevant Unit(s) alone.

-- d) A candidate who obtains marks between 25% and 50% of the overall mark or less than 45% in the summative examination theory components of any one or two units of Units 4, 5 or 6 examinations, shall be considered to have been referred in the relevant unit(s) of the Second Examination for Medical Degrees.
+- b) A candidate who passes Units 3A, 3B, 3C, 4, 5 and 6 shall be considered to have passed the Second Examination for Medical Degrees. - c) A candidate who obtains marks between 25% and 50% of the overall mark or less than 45% in the summative examination theory components of any one or two units of Units 3A, 3B or 3C examinations shall be considered to have been referred in the relevant Unit(s) of the Second Examination for Medical Degrees.
+Such a candidate shall be permitted to sit again for the relevant Unit(s) alone. - d) A candidate who obtains marks between 25% and 50% of the overall mark or less than 45% in the summative examination theory components of any one or two units of Units 4, 5 or 6 examinations, shall be considered to have been referred in the relevant unit(s) of the Second Examination for Medical Degrees.
 Such a candidate shall be permitted to sit again for the relevant unit(s) alone. - e) A candidate who obtains marks of less than 25% for any one of Units 3A, 3B or 3C, and / or who obtains marks between 25% and 50% in Units 3A, 3B and 3C, shall be considered to have failed Units 3A, 3B and 3C.
 Such a candidate must sit for all three Units again. - f) A candidate who obtains marks of less than 25% for any one of the Units 4, 5 or 6, and / or who obtains marks between 25% and 50% in Units 4, 5 and 6, shall be considered to have failed Units 4, 5 and 6.
-Such a candidate must sit for all three Units again. - 52) The following criteria shall be used to determine award of classes: - a) A candidate who passes all six units that comprise the Second Examination for Medical Degrees at the first attempt and obtains an overall average mark of 70% or above at that examination and at least 65% in each Unit, shall be eligible for First Class Honours. - b) A candidate who passes all six units that comprise the Second Examination for Medical Degrees at the first attempt, and obtains an overall average mark less than 70% and more than or equal to 65% at that examination, shall be eligible for Second Class (Upper Division) Honours.
+Such a candidate must sit for all three Units again. - 52) The following criteria shall be used to determine award of classes8: - a) A candidate who passes all six units that comprise the Second Examination for Medical Degrees at the first attempt and obtains an overall average mark of 70% or above at that examination and at least

+65% in each Unit, shall be eligible for First Class Honours.

-- c) A candidate who passes all six units that comprise the Second Examination for Medical Degrees at the first scheduled attempt, and obtains an overall average mark less than 65% and more than or equal to 60% at that examination, shall be eligible for Second Class (Lower Division) Honours. - 53) Any candidate who is eligible for a class in the Second Examination for Medical Degrees, and who has obtained at least 70% of marks for questions included in all assessment components of the Second Examination (including continuous assessments) identified by the Examination Board as relevant to the subjects of Family Medicine, Forensic Medicine, Microbiology, Parasitology, Pathology or Pharmacology shall be awarded a Distinction in the relevant subject. - 54) A candidate who obtains an overall mark of 70% or more in the Unit 6 examination (Community Health Strand) shall be awarded a Distinction in Public Health. - 55) From among those candidates who are awarded Distinctions in the subjects of Family Medicine, Forensic Medicine, Microbiology, Parasitology, Pathology, Pharmacology and Public Health, as stipulated in paragraphs 53 and 54 above, the candidate who obtains the highest overall mark in a given subject shall be awarded the relevant subject Medal. - 56) The candidate who obtains the highest aggregate mark at the Second Examination for Medical Degrees shall be awarded the Gold Medal for the Second Examination. - 57) A student shall not be permitted to enter the final year of the MBBS degree programme unless he / she has passed the Second Examination for Medical Degrees and completed all clinical appointments in the 3rd and 4th years to the satisfaction of the Dean, on the recommendation of the relevant clinical Head of Department.
+- b) A candidate who passes all six units that comprise the Second Examination for Medical Degrees at the first attempt, and obtains an overall average mark less than 70% and more than or equal to 65% at that examination, shall be eligible for Second Class (Upper Division) Honours. - c) A candidate who passes all six units that comprise the Second Examination for Medical Degrees at the first scheduled attempt, and obtains an overall average mark less than 65% and more than or equal to 60% at that examination, shall be eligible for Second Class (Lower Division) Honours. - 53) Any candidate who is eligible for a class in the Second Examination for Medical Degrees, and who has obtained at least 70% of marks for questions included in all assessment components of the Second Examination (including continuous assessments) identified by the Examination Board as relevant to the subjects of Family Medicine, Forensic Medicine, Microbiology, Parasitology, Pathology or Pharmacology shall be awarded a Distinction in the relevant subject10. - 54) A candidate who obtains an overall mark of 70% or more in the Unit 6 examination (Community Health Strand) shall be awarded a Distinction in Public Health. - 55) From among those candidates who are awarded Distinctions in the subjects of Family Medicine, Forensic Medicine, Microbiology, Parasitology, Pathology, Pharmacology and Public Health, as stipulated in paragraphs 53 and 54 above, the candidate who obtains the highest overall mark in a given subject shall be awarded the relevant subject Medal9.

-&lt;sup>10 Changes to become effective from Batch 24 onwards (2011/2012 intake); first exams to be held in 2015
+10 Changes to become effective from Batch 24 onwards (2011/2012 intake); first exams to be held in 2015